shenwei356/kmcp/docs/usage.md

   -a, --all                   ► All information, including the number of k-mers.
   -b, --basename              ► Only output basename of files.
   -h, --help                  help for unik-info
-  -o, --out-file string       ► Out file ("-" for stdout, suffix .gz for gzipped out.) (default "-") -e, --skip-err              ► Skip error, only show warning message.
+  -o, --out-file string       ► Out file, supports a ".gz" suffix ("-" for stdout). (default "-") -e, --skip-err              ► Skip error, only show warning message.
       --symbol-false string   ► Smybol for false. (default "✕") --symbol-true string    ► Smybol for true. (default "✓")